turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-7-routing-diagram-and-tests.md

 - [x] AC7-10: It should respond with a 500 error if User Service fails
 - [x] AC7-11: It should respond with a status code of 200 if User updated successfully
 - [x] AC7-12: It should respond with a the updated user document
-- [ ] AC7-13: The user password should not be included in a success response.

 ### Integration Tests (INT)